You will now learn how to use this particular watering trigger. Please follow the example below to set up this watering trigger per zone.

 IMPORTANT: This feature is only available when using Predictive Watering™ and DOES NOT apply to Smart Watering unless you use a preconfigured Watering Schedule.
 For more information on Watering Triggers for Smart Watering, click here: Smart Watering Adjustment; for Watering Schedules, click here: Configuring Watering Schedules.

 - Create a zone and set the watering trigger to "Water More Often When Hot."

 - Set watering frequency to once a day (this setting will be explained later).

-There are two zones for this example (highlighted in red) that both utilize Predictive Watering™ and are set to use the schedule adjustment "Water More Often When Hot."
+There is one zone for this example (highlighted in red) that utilize Predictive Watering™ and are set to use the schedule adjustment "Water More Often When Hot."

 Step 2.
 Create two program start times, for example:

 IMPORTANT: Make sure you have all zones selected for the start times created (or, at the very least, the zone you intend to "Water More Often When Hot").

 Step 3.
 Set your watering triggers accordingly.
 You can set these up however you like.
 See below for this example:

 When you check your Watering Schedule on the days that meet your watering triggers, extra watering will occur.
 For example, you will notice all watering that has been set to start at 7 p.m. is "extra watering watering due to temperature."

 Setting your frequency affects how this feature works.
 For it to work correctly, you must always have an extra program start time that is above your watering frequency.
 In our example, we used "water once a day" and created two program start times so extra watering can occur once.
 If you which to change this, you must ensure the above is met.
 For instance, if you have set watering to twice a day, you must create three program start times for the third program start time (the extra watering schedule) to take effect.